 Stopping over in Singapore?
 Looking for a unique attraction to visit?
-Honestly, don’t bother with the Botanic Gardens, you’ve probably seen it all before.
 Gardens By The Bay is where it’s at!
 Whether you are a nature lover, an admirer of art or more of an architecture enthusiast, Gardens By The Bay will satisfy them all.
 The green space spans 101 hectares close to the CBD and incorporates a number of different indoor and outdoor gardens.
 After 3.5 years living in Singapore, Gardens by the Bay is still one of the top attractions I recommend to visitors.
 Here are 5 reasons you should visit Gardens By The Bay.

 1. Three destinations in one

 The glistening glass conservatories known as the Cloud Forest and Flower Dome replicate different climates and altitudes so you experience the flora of a humid tropical mountain range or the cool-dry Mediterranean.
 Add to that the four themed outdoor gardens that reflect the native equatorial environment of South East Asia and you have experienced three destinations in one.

 The soaring faceted glass structures that envelope each conservatory, are not only attractive but engineered to allow visible sunlight to enter while rejecting much of the heat.
 The Flower Dome is also credited with being the world’s largest column-less greenhouse.
 This is gardening for the 21st century!

 The Gardens are scattered with 40 sculptures from local and international artists.